 I'm saying that for every expensive healthy food, there are at least a few less expensive healthy food alternatives.
 Turning to junk food because it's supposedly cheaper, is blindly following an urban myth.

 Did you catch that?
-Broccoli is cheaper than mac & cheese.
+Broccoli is cheaper than mac and cheese.
 So are apples, oranges, and bananas.

-Carrots, broccoli, apples, oranges, bananas, eggs, rice, beans, oatmeal -- all are cheaper than mac & cheese.
+Carrots, broccoli, apples, oranges, bananas, eggs, rice, beans, oatmeal -- all are cheaper than mac and cheese.

 You can meet all your energy and nutrient needs with less costly choices than are found through junk foods or cheap processed foods.

 Are we really trying to find a way to buy the cheapest food simply because it's the cheapest?
 What if the cheapest food doesn't nourish us very well?

 Don't be duped by small packages and urban myths.